kevin11h/12-ideas-in-12-hours-a-day/README.md

 4. How to (un)entangle mysteries + puzzles + riddles?
 5. How to become + beyond autodidactic + polymathic ?
 6. QSR Technique Question Story(book) Re{ sponse, flextion, new, peat}
+7. How do I forget about distractions / small potatoes?
+8. How do I learn + apply answers to all my questions?
+9. How can I inspire others to be + do well ?
+10. Where is our current position upon the mountaintop?
+11. What are good koans for meditation + concentration?
+12. Where is the soul source of the seeker?
+Seeker's stone

+1. Why am I not so sure?
+2. How do I remain un-anxious?
+Be at ease
+3. When can I invest time effectively?
+4. How do I prioritize + execute tasks?
+5.